GUIDE TO WORKING WITH SCMC

 - Your desired amount of stew meat must be in pounds — not a percentage of ground.

 If we do not receive your cut instructions within 5 days of your animal arriving, we may cut your animal according to our Standard Cut Sheet.
-Again, we expect you to call or email us with your cut instructions by the day we receive your animal/s from the slaughter house.
+Again, we expect you to call or email us with your cut instructions ASAP once your animal is slaughtered.
+At least by the day we receive your animal/s from the slaughter house.
+NO LATER.

 Selling Quarters, Halves, or Whole Animals?

 It takes us a lot of time to take cutting instructions from a farmer’s multiple customers, especially when your customers have no prior information about retail cuts from whole, half, or quarter carcasses.
 Please educate them as much as you can about what cuts they can expect to receive from the portion of meat they are buying.

 It’s important that you communicate with your customers that we expect them to call us with their cut instructions by the day we receive your animal/s from the slaughter house.
 Make sure to assign hot weights to your customers, and make sure your customers have that information to avoid time-consuming data seeking.

 Especially for those sharing a 1/4 beef with other people, if we do not get your cut instructions within 5 days of the steer arriving, we will cut your beef according to our Standard Beef Cut Sheet to avoid dry aging fees for the rest of the group sharing that beef.

 When your product is finished we will call you and let you know.
 Your finished frozen product must be picked up within 7 days of notification that it is ready.
 Please understand that our facility has limited cold storage which is very expensive to run.
 Product left in our facility past seven days after notification will incur a storage fee of $1 per box per day.